quicwg/base-drafts/draft-ietf-quic-invariants.md

 **Any and all of the following statements can be false for a given QUIC version:**

-* QUIC uses TLS {{QUIC-TLS}} and some TLS messages are visible on the wire
+* QUIC uses TLS {{QUIC-TLS}} and some TLS messages are visible on the wire.

-* QUIC long headers are only exchanged during connection establishment
+* QUIC long headers are only exchanged during connection establishment.

-* Every flow on a given 5-tuple will include a connection establishment phase
+* Every flow on a given 5-tuple will include a connection establishment phase.

-* The first packets exchanged on a flow use the long header
+* The first packets exchanged on a flow use the long header.

-* The last packet before a long period of quiescence might be assumed to contain only an acknowledgment
+* The last packet before a long period of quiescence might be assumed to contain only an acknowledgment.

-* QUIC uses an AEAD (AEAD_AES_128_GCM {{?RFC5116}}) to protect the packets it exchanges during connection establishment
+* QUIC uses an Authenticated Encryption with Associated Data (AEAD) function (AEAD_AES_128_GCM; see {{?RFC5116}}) to protect the packets it exchanges during connection establishment.

-* QUIC packet numbers are encrypted and appear as the first encrypted bytes
+* QUIC packet numbers are encrypted and appear as the first encrypted bytes.

-* QUIC packet numbers increase by one for every packet sent
+* QUIC packet numbers increase by one for every packet sent.

-* QUIC has a minimum size for the first handshake packet sent by a client
+* QUIC has a minimum size for the first handshake packet sent by a client.

-* QUIC stipulates that a client speaks first
+* QUIC stipulates that a client speaks first.

-* QUIC packets always have the second bit of the first byte (0x40) set
+* QUIC packets always have the second bit of the first byte (0x40) set.

-* A QUIC Version Negotiation packet is only sent by a server
+* A QUIC Version Negotiation packet is only sent by a server.

-* A QUIC connection ID changes infrequently
+* A QUIC connection ID changes infrequently.

-* QUIC endpoints change the version they speak if they are sent a Version Negotiation packet
+* QUIC endpoints change the version they speak if they are sent a Version Negotiation packet.

-* The Version field in a QUIC long header is the same in both directions
+* The Version field in a QUIC long header is the same in both directions.

-* A QUIC packet with a particular value in the Version field means that the corresponding version of QUIC is in use
+* A QUIC packet with a particular value in the Version field means that the corresponding version of QUIC is in use.

-* Only one connection at a time is established between any pair of QUIC endpoints
+* Only one connection at a time is established between any pair of QUIC endpoints.